dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/routing.md

 This example highlights a key programming difference between attribute routing and [conventional routing](#cr).
 Attribute routing requires more input to specify a route.
 The conventional default route handles routes more succinctly.
 However, attribute routing allows and requires precise control of which route templates apply to each [action](#action).

-In the following code:

-* The controller name and action names play **no** role in which action is matched.
-* Matches the same URLs as the previous example:
+With attribute routing, the controller and action names play no part in which action is matched, unless [token replacement](#routing-token-replacement-templates-ref-label) is used.
+The following example matches the same URLs as the previous example:

 [!code-csharp[](routing/samples/3.x/main/Controllers/MyDemoController.cs?name=snippet)]